wavemotion-dave/ColecoDS/README.md

 Sega SC-3000 Compatibility :
 -----------------------
 This emulator supports .sc files as ROM only (not cassettes) but ColecoDS will support the amazing SC-3000 Survivors Multi-Cart and MEGA-Cart.
 Strongly prefer the Multi-Cart as it's smaller and contains the same selection of tape games.
 Just rename the 2MB or 4MB binary as .sc to load in ColecoDS.
+The emulation handles 32K of RAM in the upper memory area (so anything like Basic IIIb will work fine).

 Casio PV-2000 Compatibility :
 -----------------------